Commercial Real Estate

 • There is a strong demand for high-quality shopping malls.

-• Robust growth witnessed in leasing and supply addition in Q3 2023 in the sector; the overall space take-up is likely to strengthen further on the back of incoming supply and the ongoing festive season.
+• Robust growth was witnessed in leasing and supply addition in Q3 2023 in the sector; the overall space take-up is likely to strengthen further on the back of incoming supply and the ongoing festive season.

 SOURCE: CBRE